felix-alr/autonomous-car-robot/hmi-src/README.md

-# HS-AMR Example Android App
+# HS-AR Example Android App
-This app provides a example HMI for the HS-AMR Robot.
+This app provides a example HMI for the HS-AR Robot.
 Implemented are BT Connection/Dialog, Position request and external control.

 # Required Software